Our Team

 Lara Couturier

-With over 20 years of postsecondary experience, Lara focuses on ensuring equitable recognition of learning and career outcomes, particularly for Black, Latinx, Indigenous, and Asian Pacific Islander Desi American students and learners from low-income backgrounds.
+With over 20 years of postsecondary experience, Lara’s work and passions focus on ensuring equitable recognition of learning and career outcomes, particularly for Black, Latine, Indigenous and Asian Pacific Islander Desi American students and learners from low-income backgrounds.

-Lara combines a keen understanding of the power of policy and advocacy for transformation with the hard work needed on the ground to advance institutional change.
-Over the course of her career, Lara has been deeply engaged in both policy and implementation work for some of the most promising areas of reform including guided pathways, developmental education redesign, and transfer.
+Lara brings a keen understanding of the power of policy and advocacy for transformation, as well as the hard work needed on the ground to advance institutional change.
+Over the course of her career, Lara has been deeply engaged in both policy and implementation work for some of the most promising areas of reform, including guided pathways, developmental education redesign, and transfer and learning mobility.

-She previously served as a principal at HCM Strategists, a director at Jobs for the Future, and as interim principal investigator for the Futures Project at Brown University.
-In these roles, Lara fundraised for and managed multimillion-dollar portfolios, supervised teams of staff, and served on organizational leadership teams.
-Lara holds a Ph.D. in history from Brown University, a master’s degree from the Harvard Graduate School of Education, and a bachelor’s degree from the University of Richmond.
-She lives and works on Pokanoket land in Rhode Island where she is on a journey to explore the connections between postsecondary education and climate change.
+Her previous work experience has included serving as a principal at HCM Strategists; a director at Jobs for the Future; and the interim principal investigator for the Futures Project at Brown University.
+In those roles, Couturier has fundraised for and managed multi-million dollar portfolios, supervised teams of staff and served on organizational leadership teams.
+Lara holds a certificate in equity coaching from the National Equity Project; a certificate in Mindful Outdoor Leadership from Kripalu; a Ph.D. in history from Brown University; a master’s degree from the Harvard Graduate School of Education; and a bachelor’s degree from the University of Richmond.
+She lives and works on Pokanoket land in Rhode Island, where she is on a journey to explore the connections between postsecondary education, mindfulness and care for the planet.

 Ismael Fajardo